Vaccination Policy: What Every Employer Needs to Know

 How to build a fair and flexible vaccination policy at work

-Most employers don’t want to go down the “no jab, no job” route of mandatory vaccinations.
+But many employers still don’t want to go down the “no jab, no job” route of mandatory vaccinations.
 Such policies could impact worker morale, plus they raise questions about employer liability.
 For instance, if someone has a reaction after receiving an employer-mandated vaccine, is that employee entitled to worker’s comp?

 Instead, most companies are following a vaccine policy of Engage, Encourage, Accommodate.
 Here’s how.